 First, an album with fewer (perhaps 25) pictures of things I have made that show my skills, and that I would like to make again.
 Only one coffee table, not multiple variations.
 No Murphy beds, since I would rather not make them any more.
 More pictures of "unusual" work such as things with great veneers.
 Fewer ordinary bookcases.
 Even people who are very interested seem to get bored before they got through all 50 pictures when they were in one large album.

 The second album has many more pictures to show specific features of various pieces - pictures I would select to make a point, not intended for casual browsing.
 Many pictures of that lingerie chest, many pictures of that interesting stand-up desk.
-Multiple pictures of that 6 food diameter round table with the three foot diameter lazy susan, supported by curved veneered legs.
-Most of the different things I have made so I can say "I've done that, and can do it in your choice of wood."
+Multiple pictures of that 6 food diameter round table with the three foot diameter lazy susan, supported by curved veneered base.
+Most of the different things I have made so I can say "I've done that, and can do it or something like it in your choice of wood."

 If my business model was based on a color catalog, then the goal will be to find where I can mail (an autographed copy of) that catalog.
 If I have a salesman (or want to sell in person like a salesman), the goal may be to get invited to visit (to deliver the catalog or brochures).
 My business model is based on a web site with lots of pictures and details of my work, and primary communications by email (since email doesn't interrupt time in the shop).
 I leave the door open to phone calls, but I prefer email, and am willing to lose a few customers who aren't willing to work that way.